 The track is a popular facility, with a 77m observation tower dominating the skyline.
 With its title as the ‘live music capital of the world’, it’s no surprise that the circuit attracts high-profile music acts, with big names such as Taylor Swift and Bruno Mars taking to the stage over F1 weekends in recent years.

-MotoGP and Formula 1 events at COTA in 2020 were cancelled due to the coronavirus pandemic, but both races are expected to return in 2021.
+MotoGP and Formula 1 events at COTA in 2020 were cancelled due to the coronavirus pandemic, but both races returned in 2021.

 - View all upcoming events on the COTA website.

 Circuit of the Americas (COTA) is located 24 km south east of downtown Austin.

 Austin has one international airport, Bergstrom (AUS), less than 15km from the circuit.
 It’s a relatively small airport though, with many flights going through the larger hubs in Texas, Houston (IAH) and Dallas Fort Worth (DFW).

 How to get to Circuit of The Americas:

 - Shuttle bus: From downtown Austin, the COTA shuttle service is the best way to get to the track on major race weekends.
 Shuttles depart from the Austin Convention Center and will drop you a 15-minute walk from the circuit entrance.

 - Car: Driving yourself to the track is also a good idea, though traffic can be bad at peak times.
 There’s plenty of parking next to the circuit, as well as a park and ride service.
 Browse car rentals in Austin with Rentalcars.com.

 - Taxi: There are a number of reputable taxi services in Austin, including Yellow Cab, Uber and Lyft.
 Expect to pay around $50 for a trip to COTA from downtown.
 As with all the methods listed above, be prepared for traffic delays on major event weekends.